Of all the pieces that come together to build your email marketing plan, opt-in forms generally get the brush off.

 The next step to optimizing your opt-in forms is to understand where your reader sees them.

 Close your eyes for a second and envision an opt-in form.
 Where do you see it on the website?
 If the first place you thought of was the sidebar, you’re not alone.
-It’s very common to see opt-in forms on the the sidebar of most sites, but have you thought about all the other places on your blog they could go?
+It’s very common to see opt-ins on the the sidebar of most sites, but have you thought about all the other places on your blog they could go?

 Obviously, the more locations you have opt-ins, the higher your conversion rates can be.
 But just because you can add more doesn’t mean you should.
 When you’re adding your forms to new places on your site, make sure you’re thinking through your reader’s experience, the hierarchy of your site content, and the main objective of the page you’re placing the forms on.
 Never add a form if it doesn't flow with the content or makes the page feel cluttered or confusing.
 Keep maintaining your consistency and focus on your placement as well.